 I ate the candy after.

-Green Bean and Quinoa Salad with Maple Citrus Dressing
+Green Bean Quinoa Salad + Homemade Maple Citrus Dressing

 No boring salads here!
 This healthy winter salad is totally crave-worthy and can easily be made ahead of time, making it perfect for the holidays.
 Even better?
 It won’t take up prime oven real estate like traditional green bean dishes so you’ll be able to save space for turkey and stuffing.

-Green Bean and Quinoa Salad with Maple Citrus Dressing
+Green Bean Quinoa Salad with Maple Citrus Dressing

 - 1 cup quinoa*